jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - 2.3.2 Asset inventory (e.g., tangible, intangible)
   - **Inventory**: complete list of items
-  - **Tangible assets**: include hardware and software assets owned by the company
+  - **Tangible assets**: include hardware, devices, physical documents etc, owned by the company
-  - **Intangible assets**: things like patents, copyrights, a company’s reputation, and other assets representing potential revenue
+  - **Intangible assets**: things like software, patents, copyrights, a company’s reputation, etc
     - an org should keep track of intangible assets, like intellectual property, patents, trademarks, the company’s reputation, and copyrights to protect them
     - note: patents in the US are valid for 20 years